-In the case of natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns for portrait photography.
+With natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns.

 Both photos use a combination of flash and natural light.
 The flash position did not change.
-On the left she is lit with natural light and flash is used as a backlight.
-On the right she is lit from the front with flash as the key light and natural light as a fill light.
+On the left she’s lit with natural light and I used flash as a backlight.
+On the right she’s lit from the front with flash as the key light and natural light as a fill light.

 How do you set up key lights?

-I mentioned earlier when using flash as a key light that you can use the sun as a fill light and vice versa.
-It’s your choice, based on where the light is in relation to the subject and how bright it is.
+I mentioned earlier when using flash as the main light source, you can use the sun as a fill light and vice versa.
+It’s your choice, based on the key light position in relation to the subject and how bright it is.

-If the flash is illuminating the subject, it’s the key and the ambient light is the fill or backlight.
-If natural light illuminates the subject, it’s the key and flash can be used as fill or backlight.
+When natural light illuminates the subject, it’s the key light and flash can be used as fill or backlight.

-Particularly when using natural light, a reflector can be used as key light if it’s used to light the subject.
+Even a reflector can be used as key light if it’s used as the main light to light the subject.
 This is most often the case when photographing in the golden hour with the sun behind the subject and a reflector in front bouncing light back into the subject.

-Regardless of what you’re using as a key light to light your subject, this is the light that you must meter to correctly expose your subject.
+Regardless of what key lighting you use to light your subject, the main light is the light that you meter to correctly expose your subject.

-The left photos is with natural light only and in the photo on the right she is lit with flash to camera right as a key light.
+The silhouette photo is with natural light only and in the photo on the right I lit her with flash to camera right as a key light.
 Camera setting for both photos are 1/1600, f3.2, ISO 200.

 Steps to setting flash as the key light outdoors:

-- Place your subject in the shade or with their back to the sun if you want to use the sun as backlight.
+- Place your subject in open shade or with their back to the sun if you want to use the sun as backlight

 Further reading: Getting started with off camera flash